The End is the Beginning

 As she gulped down the cool liquid, the turian spoke so softly that she almost missed it.
 "My name is Gaius.
-You have no idea how good it is to meet you."
+You've no idea how good it is to meet you."

 Once finished, he carefully laid her back down before adjusting something just out of her line of sight.

-"I know it is a lot to ask you to trust me just yet.
+"I know it's a lot to ask you to trust me just yet.
 Hell, I'm impressed you haven't freaked out," he murmured.

 "You haven't given me reason to yet," Shepard answered wearily.
 "Also...
 I'm kind of incapacitated right now.
 Fighting my way out isn't really an option."